Govind-S-Nair/React-Portfolio/README.md

 8. Fusce dapibus leo ac justo ultricies euismod.
 9. Nam vel tellus vel mauris sollicitudin auctor quis vel ex.

+<p><b>Note:</b> The features listed above are currently placeholders and will be updated upon project completion.
+Please refer to the final version of this README for a comprehensive description of the project's features and functionalities.</p>

 ## Usage Instructions:

 ### Downloading or Cloning the Repository: